Updated July 2018

 The big myth is that everyone jumps right back into bed and is ready to rock at 6 weeks.
 Eh… not so much.

-Technically speaking, you should wait until your 6-week PP OB appointment to get the all-clear from your doc before having sex, especially if you tore, had an episiotomy, or a C-section.
+Technically speaking, you should wait until your 6-week PP OB appointment to get the all-clear from your doc before having sex, especially if you tore, had an episiotomy, or had a C-section.
 However, this does not mean that most women are getting back on the love bus six weeks after giving birth.
 Nay.

 I asked 550 women about postpartum sex.
 Here is what I learned: